 Here’s a breakdown of what’s available:

-Then, there are compressor guns which have been designed to work more like an HVLP gun.
-They work with an additional pressure regulator valve to lower the pressure from your air compressor, so that you can “cheat” your compressor and get HVLP results without buying a turbine.
-These guns are generally quite good, so we recommend them as a budget alternative to folks who want to save money by using their compressor instead of buying a complete HVLP system.
-However, they can’t fully compare to the results you get from a “true” HVLP system.
+Then, there are compressor guns that have been designed to work more like HVLP paint sprayers.
+They work with an additional pressure regulator valve to lower the pressure from your air compressor so that you can “cheat” your compressor and get HVLP results without buying a turbine.
+These guns are generally quite good, so we recommend them as a budget alternative to folks who want to save money by using their compressor instead of buying a complete system.
+However, they can’t fully compare to the results you get from a “true” HVLP sprayer.

 The last group of products marketed under the HVLP umbrella these days is handheld sprayers.
 They’re not true HVLP’s, but they do have modified designs which result in less overspray and waste than other handhelds.
 Handheld sprayers usually have tiny motors, so HVLP is actually a better way to make the most of a handheld unit than trying to build in a tiny, ineffective compressor.
 However, we aren’t thrilled with most of these models, so we’re not recommending them in this guide.
 If we’re going to take the time to talk about HVLP’s, we figured it’s better to talk about machines that exemplify the best of this technology!
 You’ll find our one recommendation for a handheld sprayer that uses some HVLP tech on our homepage.